USS Edwards (DD-619): Post-war

 On 7 January 1946, Edwards arrived at Charleston, South Carolina, where she was placed out of commission in reserve on 11 April.

 Stricken from the Naval Vessel Register on 1 July 1971, Edwards was sold on 25 May 1973 and broken up for scrap.

 Awards

-Edwards received 14 Battle Stars for her World War II service, a total surpassed by only nine other ships in World War II.
+Edwards received 14 Battle Stars for her World War II service, a total surpassed by only nine other US ships in World War II.